 - Remain quiet during the presentation.
 Silence or turn off personal devices.

 - Leave quietly during sessions.
 You do not need to stay for the entire duration of a session, but please be polite and exit quietly.
 Sit near the back if you think you may need to leave early.

 - Ask questions!
 But do wait for the appropriate time to do so.
 Any attendee — students and new attendees included — may ask a question of a presenter.
-Usually there will be an allotted time at the end of a presentation for questions, and the session facilitator should make it clear when that is.
+Usually there will be an allotted time at the end of a presentation for questions, and the session facilitator should make it clear when that time will be.
 Here’s a helpful guide if you’re unsure what to ask.

 - Be mindful when eating.
 You may bring food and beverages into sessions but please be considerate of your fellow colleagues and keep noise and mess to a minimum.
 Make sure to clean up and throw away your trash.
 Another session may be starting soon afterward in the same room.